 - ✓ No setup: Just make an API call—we handle the entire proxy infrastructure

-For sites that need extra stealth, just add proxy_type=stealth
+For sites that need extra stealth, you can send proxy_type=stealth

 The Bottom Line